 10. A juvenile male walrus was spotted off the mouth of the Hamble in December.
-After hauling out at Calshot, he then headed north to Scarborough.
+After hauling out at Calshot, he then headed north to Scarborough, and more recently to Iceland.
 The RBPB has produced a nice article at Thor the wandering walrus heads home after his UK tour | The RSPB